T1i2n3a4/moms-wellbeing-club/README.md

 ### Footer

 * The footer includes icons and links to social media networks.
-* It is fixed positioned to ensure an easy and immediat access to the social networks.
+* It is fixed positioned to ensure an easy and immediate access to the social networks.
 * The text: FIND US ON is hidden for smaller viewports to make the footer responsive.

 ![Footer](docs/readme-images/footer.png)